SherineAwad/bitbybit/_build/_sources/rvassocanalysis.rst.txt

 **Rare Variants Association Analysis**
 ============================================

-Lets :ref:`set_rvtests` before starting this tutorial.
+Lets install :ref:`set_rvtests` before starting this tutorial.

 Instead of testing whether a single variant is associated with a specific phenotype, we can study the cummulative effect of a group of variants in a gene or region on a specific phenotype.
 Rare variants association analysis has lots of categories, we will summarize here a few categories: